The number one question is always, "where do you find the time?"

 Two favorite online business podcasts:

-My two all-time favourite books:
+My two all-time favorite books:

 The single biggest shift in my financial mindset was when I read "The 4-Hour Workweek" by Tim Ferriss.